jasparagus/BrainzMRI/Instantiation.md

 * **Empty Data Protocol (The Guard Clause):** The `ReportEngine` **MUST** check `if df.empty` at the very start of generation.
 It must return a valid "No Data" response immediately.
 * **Just-In-Time Type Safety:** `reporting.py` must convert columns to numeric types `pd.to_numeric(..., errors='coerce').fillna(0)` *immediately before* calculation.
 * **Ingestion Sanitization (The Anti-NaN Rule):** When importing data (CSV or JSON), all text-based identifiers (`artist`, `album`, `track_name`) **MUST** be explicitly cast to string and have `NaN`/None replaced with `""` (empty string).
 This defaults must happen at the *Ingestion Boundary* (`parsing.py`), not deep in the reporting logic.
 This prevents "Hidden Float" crashes during merging.
+* **MBID-Based Trend Quality:** Trend reports (`report_entity_trend`, `prepare_entity_trend_chart_data`) **MUST** filter out rows without a valid MBID for the selected entity before grouping.
+After filtering, the canonical display name for each entity is resolved using `mode()` (the most frequent text name per MBID).
+For album and track trends, a composite display name is built: `"Album — Artist"` or `"Track — Artist"`.
+This eliminates unmapped/unknown data, consolidates case-variant duplicates, and provides unambiguous attribution.
 * **Transactional Ingestion:**
     * **Stateful (Listens):** "Backwards Crawl" with Intermediate Caching.
     * **Stateless (Likes):** Atomic Replacement.

 ### 3.8 Report Mode Decoupling
 * **Strict Data Isolation:** Analytical reports ("Top Artists", "Genre Flavor", etc.) **MUST ONLY** operate on the loaded User History.
-They must never silently fall back to an imported CSV.
+They must never silently fall back to an imported playlist.
-* **Dedicated CSV Mode:** Imported CSVs are treated as a transient "Playlist Review" state.
-They are accessible **ONLY** via the dedicated "Imported CSV" report mode.
-This prevents cross-contamination of metrics (e.g., your "Top Artists of 2024" should not include tracks from a CSV you just imported to check formatting).
+* **Dedicated Playlist Mode:** Imported playlists are treated as a transient "Playlist Review" state.
+They are accessible **ONLY** via the dedicated "Imported Playlist" report mode.
+This prevents cross-contamination of metrics (e.g., your "Top Artists of 2024" should not include tracks from a playlist you just imported to check formatting).
-* **UI State Management:** The `gui_main.py` controller must dynamically update the available options in the Report Dropdown based on the current context (e.g., showing/hiding "Imported CSV" option).
+* **UI State Management:** The `gui_main.py` controller must dynamically update the available options in the Report Dropdown based on the current context (e.g., showing/hiding "Imported Playlist" option).

 ### 3.9 Tcl/Tk Safety (Windows)
 Tkinter is a thin wrapper around the Tcl/Tk C library.
 Certain patterns trigger C-level access violations or heap corruption that bypass Python's exception handling entirely, killing the process silently.